code-q-web-factory/CodeQ.LinkChecker/README.md

  - The backend module can validate all internal page links `node://XXX` and assets `asset://XXX` in all node properties
    - Additionally, it validates phone numbers to be in international format (`+99 999999999`)
- - The command controller `./flow linkchecker:crawl` will crawl all in the settings configured domains and pages and check the following:
+ - The command controller `./flow checklinks:crawl` will crawl all in the settings configured domains and pages and check the following:
    - Do all internal links `node://XXX` point to visible pages (not hidden, not hidden via visible before or visible after)
    - Are all phone numbers in international format (`+99 999999999`)
    - Do external links point to valid pages (http status code 2xx)
- - The command controller `./flow linkchecker:crawlnodes` will only validate internal links, assets and phone numbers
+ - The command controller `./flow checklinks:crawlnodes` will only validate internal links, assets and phone numbers
- - The command controller `./flow linkchecker:crawlexternallinks` will crawl the website and validate external links
+ - The command controller `./flow checklinks:crawlexternallinks` will crawl the website and validate external links

 ## Installation